bhauman/bhauman.github.com/drafts/immutable-data-service.md

   </div>
 </div>

 We now have a versioning system.
-It's important to note how easy and available the previous versions of the document are.
+It's important to note how easily available the previous versions of the document are.
 We can now chain through the history of the JSON document from it's inception.